Mugom dialect

-Mugom language, also known as Mugom-ket, is the Sino-Tibetan language of the Mugali people of Mugu district in Nepal (ISO 639-3: muk, GlottoCode: mugo1238).
+Mugom language, also known as Mugom-ket, is the Sino-Tibetan language of the Mugali people of Mugu district in Nepal.

 Language name

 Mugom speakers self-identify as “Moa,” and are referred to as “Mugali” by non-Tibetan peoples of the area.
 Mugom speakers simply refer to their language as “mugu jillako bhote bhasa,” lit. ‘the Tibetan language of Mugu district.’

 Speakers

 Mugom is spoken by roughly 500 people originating from the village of Mugugau along the Mugu Karnali River in Mugum Karmarong Rural Municipality.
 The language is specifically associated with Mugali people.
 A small diaspora community of Mugali exists in Bouddha, in the northeast part of Kathmandu.

 Language vitality

 In 2002, a sociolinguistic study found that Mugom speakers in diaspora consistently used their own language with each other, and that the language was being transmitted to children.
-The Ethnologue has assigned EGIDS level 6a “vigorous” to the Mugom-Karmarong (ISO 639-3: muk).
+The Ethnologue has assigned EGIDS level 6a “vigorous” to the Mugom–Karmarong (ISO 639-3: muk).
 This level denotes oral use of Mugom is stable, and that the speaker population is not decreasing.